Welcome to Fort Drum, New York

 Each person who attempts to enter Fort Drum must present a valid DoD ID card.
 Individuals who are not in possession of a DoD ID card may follow the steps outlined below in order to access the installation.

-All non-DoD ID card holders who require overnight privileges or recurring access must have a sponsor in order to enter Fort Drum.
+All non-DoD ID card holders who want access for more than one day or need to stay overnight must have a sponsor in order to enter Fort Drum.

-Be 18 years of age or older and fall into one of the following categories: Soldiers, Family Members, retirees and their spouses, civilian employees or contractors who possess a DoD ID card.
+Be 18 or older and fall into one of the following categories: Soldiers, Family Members, retirees and their spouses, civilian employees or contractors who possess a DoD ID card.

 Be willing to accept responsibility for their sponsored guests while those guests are visiting the installation.